qradiolink/qradiolink/docs/README_MMDVM_operation.md

 </pre>
 Click save to write the settings in the config file.

 * Configure the RX frequency which will be the uplink from the radio.
 Set the TX offset (Split) such that the TX frequency of the SDR will be the RX frequency of the radio.
 Multi-carrier operation requires no other adjustment.
-Carrier number zero is on the TX frequency, while carrier 2, 3 etc. will be 25 and 50 kHz above the carrier 0 frquency.
-For example, a split of 3000 is a positive TX offset of 3 MHz.
+Carrier number zero is on the TX frequency (baseband), while carrier 2, 3 etc. will be 25 and 50 kHz above the carrier 0 frequency.
+For example, a split of 3000 is a positive TX offset of 3 MHz for channel zero, while the other channels will still be offset 3 MHz between RX and TX but have a 25 kHz separation between each other.
 * Set TX and RX gain as desired.
 It is recommended to start with a lower RX gain.
 * Set the sample rate to 1 Msps (the default).
 A higher sample rate will waste the CPU for no good reason and can be detrimental.
 * Enable the Duplex button.
 * IMPORTANT NOTE: the demodulator offset (which is visually represented by the filter bars on the FFT display) has to be set such that all received channels are located inside the sampling window.
 The best practice is to either set it to a negative value about 100 kHz above the minimum sampled frequency, or about 50-100 kHz above the SDR center frequency.
 This is especially important in the **MMDVM multi** mode.
 * Choose as operating mode either **MMDVM** or **MMDVM multi** for both TX and RX
+* In the Setup -> Radio settings page, choose the number of MMDVM channels to be transmitted, if operating in MMDVM multi-channel mode.
+This number needs to be between 2 and 5 at the moment (default is 3).
+The number of channels which can be transmitted simultaneously is heavily dependent on the CPU power.
+On small ARM platforms, due to the high sample rates involved, it may not be possible to operate more than 1 or 2 channels.
 * Close the application, all the settings will be saved in the config
 * Alternatively all the settings can be instead directly written in the config file which is located in:
 **~/.config/qradiolink/qradiolink.cfg**